Bouvier des Flandres VS Irish Setter

 Health and Lifespan

 The Bouvier des Flandres typically lives 10–12 years, while the Irish Setter has a lifespan of 12–15 years.
-Both breeds have their own set of common health concerns, and prospective owners should look for breeders who perform comprehensive health testing.
+Key health concerns include Hip Dysplasia for the Bouvier des Flandres and Hip Dysplasia for the Irish Setter.
+Both breeds benefit from breeders who perform comprehensive health testing.

 Cost

-In terms of initial cost, Bouvier des Flandress typically range from $1500 to $2500, while Irish Setters cost $800 to $1500.
-Ongoing monthly costs are approximately $231 for the Bouvier des Flandres and $187 for the Irish Setter.
+Bouvier des Flandress typically range from $1500 to $2500, while Irish Setters cost $800 to $1500.
+Monthly costs are approximately $203 for the Bouvier des Flandres and $156 for the Irish Setter, reflecting differences in size, grooming, and healthcare needs.

 Grooming and Maintenance